 Aim of the Challenge

 - To visit each of the four target areas within the time limit.
 There are two methods for doing this, so please continue to read.

 - 7 minutes

 - Your robot will be placed at the centre of a flat wooden course measuring approximately 122cm by 122cm with walls 30cm high.
 A picture of the course is shown at the top of the page and an animation can be seen above or on YouTube.

 - A 24cm-radius quarter-circular zone will be marked out in each corner.

 - At the start of the challenge, coloured balls will be hung from each corner.
-The balls will be 10cm off the floor of the course.
+The bottom of each ball will be 10cm off the floor of the course.

 - The floor and walls of the course itself will be painted a uniform colour (black) to aid with colour separation.

 - You must specify which of the two methods below you are using to complete the course.

-- If any wheel/track/leg of the robot enters a zone, it is deemed to have visited the zone.
+- If any part of a wheel/track/leg of the robot enters a zone, it is deemed to have visited the zone.

 - Three run attempts are permitted, and encouraged, during your 7-minute window.